Model Aggregation for Risk Evaluation and Robust Optimization: Numerical results for financial data

 \subsection{MA approach in robust portfolio selection}

 In this section, we consider the application of the MA approach with $\preceq_2$ in the setting of portfolio selection in Section \ref{sec:US}.
-The MA approach will be contrasted to the WR approach, and the standard sample average approximation (SAA) approach.
+The MA approach will be contrasted to the WR approach, and the standard sample average approximation (SAA) approach, which evaluates risks using the empirical distribution; see e.g., \cite{SDR21}.
 We construct a portfolio from the 20 stocks mentioned in the beginning of this section, whose daily losses are denoted by $X_1$ (AAPL), $X_2$ (MSFT), ..., $X_{20}$ (IBM). {Mean, variance and correlation matrix of the return rate of the 20 stocks are given in Appendix \ref{app:portfolio}.} The wealth invested in the asset $X_i$ is denoted by $w_i$ for $i\in[20]$.
 Thus, the total loss from the investment of these 20 stocks is $\mathbf{w}^{\top}\mathbf{X}$, where $\mathbf{w}=(w_1,\dots,w_{20})$ and $\mathbf{X}=(X_1,\dots,X_{20})$.
 The feasible region of $\mathbf{w}$ is the standard simplex $\Delta_{20}.$

 We consider the setting in Section \ref{sec:US} where uncertainty is modeled by a multi-dimensional Wasserstein ball.
 For the choice of the risk measure $\rho$, we will work with ${\rm PD}_k$ defined in Section \ref{sec:US} to measure the portfolio risk.
 There are a few reasons for this choice.
 First, ${\rm PD}_k$ is $\preceq_2$-consistent (which also implies $\preceq_1$-consistency).
 Second, the WR and ${\rm MA}_2$ approaches are similar in the portfolio optimization problem under the Wasserstein or the mean-variance uncertainty if the risk measure is selected as ES or expectile, so we move away from these two choices.
 Third, the portfolio optimization problem of ${\rm PD}_k$ leads to a convenient formulation of SOCP under the Wasserstein or the mean-variance uncertainty as in Section \ref{sec:US}.